Caldecott Tunnel fire: Description of events

-Shortly after midnight, a westbound driver drifted out of lane; she was later ruled to have been legally drunk at the time.
+Shortly after midnight, a westbound driver drifted out of her lane; she was later ruled to have been legally drunk at the time.
 Her car struck the tunnel wall, stopping in the left-hand (fast) lane almost halfway through the tunnel.
 The driver got out to inspect the damage.
 The initial crash created a bottleneck for traffic coming up behind.
 However due to the late hour of the crash, there were few other vehicles on the road, generally traveling at high speed.

 A few minutes later, a double tanker (fixed tank plus a trailer-tanker) carrying gasoline arrived at the bottleneck.
 By chance, there was an empty bus following close behind it.
 The tanker hit the car, and then braked to a halt almost exactly halfway through the tunnel.
 The bus hit either the car, the tanker or both; the bus driver was thrown clear of his vehicle and killed.
 The bus continued driverless along the tunnel and crashed into a bridge column not far outside the exit portal.

-The driver of the tanker investigated the state of his rig; it was clearly unable to move, the trailer tanker was leaking gasoline into the gutters, and small fires had started around the leaks.
-He ran downhill and made it safely out of the exit portal of the tunnel.
-By this time, burning gasoline from the punctured tanker was flowing down the drainage system.
+The driver of the tanker inspected his rig and found it immobile, with gasoline leaking from the trailer into the gutters and small fires igniting around the leaks.
+He ran downhill and safely exited the tunnel.
+By then, burning gasoline from the damaged tanker was flowing through the drainage system.

 The natural draft in the tunnel (and the 4.7% gradient) acted as a chimney encouraging the smoke to flow uphill towards the oncoming vehicles and out of the (eastern) entrance portal.
 The tunnel ventilation system, which was not switched on at the time of the crash, remained off throughout the event except for a brief period when the level of carbon monoxide exceeded the trigger level.